ESP Day was celebrated on 16 May 2019.

-ESP Day replaces National Support Staff Week as our annual celebration of ES staff.
+ESP Day replaced National Support Staff Week as our annual celebration of ES staff.

 Focus on ES activists

-As part of our ESP Day celebrations we will share stories of some of our wonderful ES activists.
+As part of our ESP Day celebrations we shared stories of some of our wonderful ES activists.
 There are some many ways ES staff can be involved in their union and make a real positive change to their working environment, their school and our education system.

 Each of our ES activists has done something unique or different, big or small, to make a difference for themselves and many other ES staff.

 Focus on ES reps